 We highly encourage you to verify that the files created by a third-party will be suitable for a production or manufacturing environment and not for personal use only.

-Compensation (royalties) for eBooks is 40% of the list price of your eBook.
-If your account has opted out of the Amazon agreement, royalties are 45% of the list price.
+Compensation payments for eBook sales are 40% of the list price of your eBook.
+If you opted out of the Amazon agreement, compensation is paid at 45% of the list price.

-*If there were no distribution sales, you will not receive a compensation report email.
+If there were no ebook sales, you will not receive a compensation report email.